Milky Way: Size

-This is significantly smaller than the Andromeda Galaxy's isophotal diameter, and slightly below the mean isophotal sizes of the galaxies being at 28.3 kpc.
-The paper concludes that the Milky Way and Andromeda Galaxy were not overly large spiral galaxies, nor were among the largest known (if the former not being the largest) as previously widely believed, but rather average ordinary spiral galaxies.
+This is significantly smaller than the Andromeda Galaxy's isophotal diameter, and slightly below the mean isophotal sizes of the galaxies, being at 28.3 kpc.
+The paper concludes that the Milky Way and Andromeda Galaxy were not overly large spiral galaxies, nor were they among the largest known (if the former not being the largest) as previously widely believed, but rather average ordinary spiral galaxies.
 To compare the relative physical scale of the Milky Way, if the Solar System out to Neptune were the size of a US quarter (0.955 in), the Milky Way would be approximately at least the greatest north–south line of the contiguous United States.
 An even older study from 1978 gave a lower diameter for Milky Way of about 23 kpc.

-A 2015 paper discovered that there is a ring-like filament of stars called Triangulum–Andromeda Ring (TriAnd Ring) rippling above and below the relatively flat galactic plane, which alongside Monoceros Ring were both suggested to be primarily the result of disk oscillations and wrapping around the Milky Way, at a diameter of at least 50 kpc, which may be part of the Milky Way's outer disk itself, hence making the stellar disk larger by increasing to this size.
+A 2015 paper reported that there is a ring-like filament of stars called Triangulum–Andromeda Ring (TriAnd Ring) rippling above and below the relatively flat galactic plane, which alongside Monoceros Ring were both suggested to be primarily the result of disk oscillations and wrapping around the Milky Way, at a diameter of at least 50 kpc, which may be part of the Milky Way's outer disk itself, hence making the stellar disk larger by increasing to this size.
 A more recent 2018 paper later somewhat ruled out this hypothesis, and supported a conclusion that the Monoceros Ring, A13 and TriAnd Ring were stellar overdensities rather kicked out from the main stellar disk, with the velocity dispersion of the RR Lyrae stars found to be higher and consistent with halo membership.

 Another 2018 study revealed the very probable presence of disk stars at 26–31.5 kpc from the Galactic Center or perhaps even farther, significantly beyond approximately 13–20 kpc, in which it was once believed to be the abrupt drop-off of the stellar density of the disk, meaning that few or no stars were expected to be above this limit, save for stars that belong to the old population of the galactic halo.